jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/ecm-brakes.rst

    Make sure you use an ECM controller, i.e. a controller with a single 36V motor power supply for both FPGA-QLA sets.
-Controllers for the MTMs have two power supplies for the motors, a 24V for the first 4 axis and a 12V for the last 4 axis.
-Controllers for the PSMs have a single power supply for all axis but it is only 24V.
+Controllers for the MTMs have two power supplies for the motors, a 24V for the first 4 axes and a 12V for the last 4 axis.
+Controllers for the PSMs have a single power supply for all axis, but it is only 24V.
    On your controller, set the board IDs to 4 and 5 (see :ref:`board Ids<board-id>`).
 As for the PSMs, you must connect the cable that comes directly from the arm to the controller.

 The Classic ECM differs from the Classic PSMs, it requires brakes to remain in place.
-The PSMs are designed with counter weights so if they loose power, they can fall on or in the patient.
-The ECM holds a fairly heavy endoscope so brakes are required to prevent unwanted motion.
+The PSMs are designed with counterweights so if they loose power, they can fall on or in the patient.
+The ECM holds a fairly heavy endoscope, so brakes are required to prevent unwanted motion.
 Note that the first 3 joints have brakes but not the 4th (roll along the endoscope).